 There are laws that say how long after an event, a court case can be started based on those events.
 These laws are called Statutes of Limitations.
 Under the Child Victims Act, child sex abuse victims now have more time to seek justice against their abusers.
 CPLR 214-G, CPL 30.10(3)f.

-Time Period for Starting Cases-There are different time periods for starting cases against the child sex abuser or the institution that covered up or was involved in the abuse.
+Time Period for Starting Cases-There is different time periods for starting cases against the child sex abuser or the institution that covered up or was involved in the abuse.
 The time period depends on the type of case.

 Criminal Cases– A criminal felony case can be started up until a child sex abuse victim turns 28.
 You can’t bring criminal charges yourself.
 You go to the police or the District Attorney and they bring criminal charges.
 You are not a party in the case and you do not need to hire a lawyer.